ehoang0106/blog/source/_drafts/containerized.md

 ## How It Works

 ### Data Collection
-1. The application uses Selenium with Chromium in headless mode to scrape website
+1. The application uses Selenium with Chromium in headless mode to scrape website (orbwatch.trade) every 12 hours Users can get the real-time price by hitting `Update Data` button
-2. BeautifulSoup4 parses the HTML to extract currency prices and related data
-3. Data is stored in AWS RDS MySQL instance with timestamps for historical tracking
+2. Data is stored in AWS RDS MySQL instance with timestamps for historical tracking
-4. The scraping process is optimized with proper wait conditions and error handling

 ### Data Presentation
 1. Users access the web interface through the application load balancer
-2. The frontend fetches the last 7 days of price data via REST API
+2. The frontend fetches the last 7 days of price data
 3. Chart.js renders interactive price charts
-4. Real-time updates are available through the update endpoint

 ## Key Features